 Put one hand around your partner, and put the other hand in your pocket (thumb out), or thumb in your pocket or belt loop.

-Hug onto your partners arm with both hands.
+- Hug your partner’s arm with both hands.

-When in doubt, hug onto your partner and put the free hand in your pocket
+- When in doubt, hug your partner’s arm and put the free hand in your pocket

 Smile and kiss

-If you go in for kiss, don’t make a “kissy” face.
+If you go in for a kiss, don’t make a “kissy” face.
 It looks awkward and unnatural.

 Instead, smile softly as you go in for a kiss.

-Close your eyes when you go in for the kiss (unless your going for that awkward creepy look)
+Close your eyes when you go in for the kiss (unless you’re going for that awkward, creepy look)

 Walk and bump

-Hold hands while walking towards your photographer.
-If you want some playful expressions, bump hips a few times while walking.
+Hold hands while walking toward your photographer.
+If you want some playful expressions, bump your hips a few times while walking.